Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com

 Where to Fly into the Cook Islands?

-Find out more about which airport to arrive into the Cook Islands, as well as more details about the Cook Islands arrival airport in this guide.
+Find out more about which airport to arrive at in the Cook Islands, as well as more details about the Cook Islands’ arrival airport in this guide.

 Rarotonga International Airport (RAR)

 The Cook Islands’ only international airport is called Rarotonga International Airport (RAR).
 It is located in the Avarua District on the northern coast of the island, approximately a three-minute drive from the town centre.
-For other driving times around the island, to Muri and Arorangi, for example, check out our guide to the Rarotonga Travel Times & Distances.
+For other driving times around the island, such as to Muri and Arorangi, refer to our guide to Rarotonga Travel Times & Distances.

 How Many Airports are on Rarotonga?

-There is just one airport on Rarotonga, Rarotonga International Airport (RAR), which has both an international and domestic terminal.
+There is only one airport on Rarotonga, Rarotonga International Airport (RAR), which features both international and domestic terminals.

 Flights to Rarotonga International Airport